-Here’s what I’ve done to make these Valentine gnomes super cute + super easy to make!
+Here’s what I’ve done to make these DIY gnomes super cute + super easy to make:

 - The base of the gnome is a styrofoam cone, which you can find at any craft store or most big box stores.

 - The gnome’s beard is made from a piece of faux fur, so there’s no need to create a beard with yarn.

 - The body and hat are made from cute socks, which means it’s easy to make different versions for any season or holiday – what a fun way to decorate!
 Once the body is made, you can just swap out the hats for each new holiday.
 A gnome with a variety of seasonal hats would make a fun DIY gift!

 For each sock gnome you will need the following supplies:

 One patterned crew style sock in an adult size: For the gnome’s hat you will need a sock that comes up past the heel like a crew sock or a knee high sock (ankle or no show socks will also work but they’re a little harder to deal with; visit the Easter gnome post to see how to use them).
 You can buy a holiday specific sock, like one with hearts on it for Valentine’s, but be aware that the sock will be turned upside down once it’s on the gnome.
 That means stripes or polka dots or other geometric patterns work really well.

 One solid sock in an adult size: You can use any type of sock is fine for gnome’s body.
 I got mine from the dollar store.